 A bar should be a warm, inviting space where customers come to relax and socialize.
-When trying to create ambiance, lighting is the easiest way to create this laid-back vibe.
-For example, stay away from overly bright lights in cool temperatures.
-One of the best ways to create ambiance through lighting is to choose the warmer color temperatures closer to the yellow end of the Kelvin scale, as well as choosing lighting that is less focused on a high lumen output.
+Lighting is the easiest way to create a laid-back vibe and a warm, welcoming atmosphere.
+Stay away from overly bright lights in cool temperatures.
+Choose the warmer colors closer to the yellow end of the Kelvin scale along with lighting that has a lower lumen output to create this ambiance.
 The goal is to create a mood, not necessarily to light for visibility in this space.

 2. Play with color

 Another great way to create ambiance with bar lighting is to play with color.
-A colored lens placed strategically can give the bar a modern edge to help cater to the younger crowd.
-While neon was once the staple for bar lighting, the trend is now on gentler tones of blue or red used as a stand-alone feature such as to highlight the edge of the bar area itself or spotlights to highlight other important areas by way of fun lighting.
+A strategically-placed colored lens can give the bar a modern edge to help cater to the younger crowd.
+While neon was once the staple for bar lighting, the trend is now on gentler tones of blue or red to do things such as highlight the edge of the bar area itself or spotlights to highlight other areas and create a fun atmosphere.

 3. Check ratings and codes

 When planning any type of lighting, the visual appeal is important, but knowing your business meets code is even more important.
 Make sure lights meet local requirements to avoid violating any local ordinances.
-You should also consider energy efficient lighting solutions because they are great for saving money and conserving energy.
-Look for fixtures and lamps that are DLC listed for this aspect.
+You should also consider energy efficient lighting solutions because they are a great way to save money and conserve energy.
+Look for fixtures and lamps that are DLC listed for this information.

 4. Opt for LED

-When looking for a high performing solution that saves energy consumption while giving a reliable output, check out LED solutions.
-LED technology is superior in several ways such as longer lasting lamps and internal elements, more control over dimmable features, and best of all, savings on utility costs while doing something good for the environment.
+When looking for a high performing solution that saves energy consumption while giving a reliable output, check out LED options.
+LED technology is superior in several ways including longer lasting lamps and internal elements, more control over dimmable features, and best of all, savings on utility costs while having a positive impact on the environment.

 5. Pay attention to light spread

-While finding the right lighting solution is imperative, paying attention to where the light falls is also crucial to success.
-The illumination spread should be cast downwards without hitting reflective surfaces.
-To achieve this make sure you opt for mostly downlight fixtures or a mix of both uplight and downlight, and consider adding reflectors to help diffuse light to make it easier on the eyes.
+While finding the right lighting solution is imperative, paying attention to where the light falls is also crucial.
+The illumination spread should be cast downwards and so that it will not hit reflective surfaces.
+To achieve this, make sure you opt for mostly downlight fixtures or a mix of both uplight and downlight and consider adding reflectors to help diffuse light to make it easier on the eyes.